miner/miner.github.io/_posts/2019-07-30-tarantella-queens.md

 column.
 That makes a total of `6N-2` columns.
 It's convenient to encode X as the first N columns (`0` to `N-1`), and Y as the next N columns (`N` to `2N-1`).
 These constraint columns must be set exactly once to get unique placements in the X and Y coordinates.
-Each diagonal is assigned sequentially to an additional `2N-1` columns.
+Each diagonal constraint is assigned sequentially to an additional `2N-1` columns.
 Note that the diagnonal constraints are declared as optionals for Tarantella, which means they can be set once or not at all for a solution.

 The solutions returned by `dancing-links` are row numbers from the original contraints.
 We can convert back to Y coordinates using `(rem ROW N)`.
 The final result follows the